Solybum/PSOBBMod-Addons/README.md

 ### Notes
 [SolyLib](https://github.com/Solybum/PSOBBMod-Addons/tree/master/solylib)
-This folder is required by all my addons, they contain helper functions shared between different addons If you are developing addons, feel free to use it.
+This folder is required by all my addons, they contain helper functions shared between different addons.
+If you are developing addons, feel free to use it.

 [Character Reader](https://github.com/Solybum/PSOBBMod-Addons/tree/master/Character%20Reader)